-All elements of the ORSA were considered during the year and the Company's most recent ORSA report was submitted to the CBI in January 2020.
+All elements of the ORSA were considered during the course of the year and the Company's most recent ORSA report was submitted to the CBI in December 2020.

-The stages below describe how the Company conducts its ORSA and how it is integrated into the organisational structure by engaging key people throughout the Company in assessing and challenging its key findings.
+The stages below describe how the Company conducts its ORSA and how it is integrated into the organisational structure by engaging key people in assessing and challenging its key findings.

-- > Each key function or area provides key data required for the ORSA process.
-The data inputs are required to be consistent with the Financial Reporting Data Quality Standards (part of the Data Quality Framework) which stipulates that the data supplied must be appropriate, complete and accurate, and meet Solvency II data quality requirements. - > Six main steps are performed to assess the inputs and complete the ORSA.
+- Each key function or area provides key data required for the ORSA process.
+The data inputs are required to be consistent with the Financial Reporting Data Quality Standards (part of the Data Quality Framework), which stipulates that the data supplied must be appropriate, complete and accurate, and meet Solvency II data quality requirements. - Six main steps are performed to assess the inputs and complete the ORSA.
 The departmental areas and Company functions complete elements of these which feed into the overall assessment.
-Each process needs to be documented in full, providing both a record of the process followed and supporting the drafting of the ORSA report. - > The key findings, results and conclusions are combined to form reports to the Board Risk Committee and the Board for their challenge and sign off.
+Each process needs to be documented in full, both providing a record of the process followed and supporting the drafting of the ORSA report. - The key findings, results and conclusions are combined to form reports to the Board Risk Committee and the Board for their challenge and sign off.
 The report is also distributed to the various key stakeholders.
 In addition, a record of the ORSA process is maintained to provide evidence of the process performed.

-The conclusions of the ORSA report covers the following key themes:
+The conclusions of the ORSA report address/cover the following key themes:

-- > Evaluation of the Company's risk profile, taking into account emerging risks relative to its Risk Appetite Framework and Capital Management Framework which are approved by the Board. - > Review of the appropriateness of the risk and capital management frameworks and actions/recommendations where improvements have been identified. - > Verification of whether the Company has operated within its risk appetite and capital requirements. - > Informing the Board and management committees of areas where actions are required in the decision-making processes.
+• Evaluation of the Company's risk profile, taking into account emerging risks relative to its Risk Appetite Framework and Capital Management Framework which are approved by the Board.

+- Review of the appropriateness of the Company's Risk Management and Capital Management Frameworks and actions/recommendations where improvements have been identified. - Verification of whether the Company has operated within its risk appetite and capital requirements. - Informing the Board and management committees of areas where actions are required in the decision-making processes.

-B.3.3.
-Prudent Person Principle
+B.3.3 Prudent Person Principle